VGabrhel/git-scientific-communication/README.md

 <!-- LICENSE -->
 ## **License**

-- Distributed under the MIT License.
+- Distributed under Unlicense.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>